StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 I also wrote separate articles after experimenting with [OpenAI's DALL-E 2](/dall-e-2-prompt-guide) and its [open source competition, StableDiffusion](/stable-diffusion-vs-dalle-2) both of which blew my mind and made me think of the future differently.

-### How to write prompts for DALL-E / Craiyon: a crash course
+### How to write prompts for DALL-E / StableDiffusion
 Usually, what I do is write what I want (adjectives + nouns usually get better results than verbs or complex scenes), then append
 - "Gorgeous/amazing/beautiful" + "digital painting/oil painting/digital art/canvas/3d render" + any of "unreal engine/unity engine"
 - Then I append "style clues" like "anime/Picasso/Giger -always good results-/Junji Ito"